tszheichoi/sensor-zoo/README.md

 ## Running on Your Own Data

-The included `run.js` script processes a [Sensor Logger](https://sensorlogger.app) recording through any filter and outputs CSV.
+The included `run.js` script processes a [Sensor Logger](https://sensorlogger.app) recording exported with the Zipped CSV option through any filter and outputs CSV.
 Requires only Node.js — no dependencies.

 ### 1. Record

 Install [Sensor Logger](https://sensorlogger.app) on your phone.
-In Settings > Sensor Configuration, enable **Standardise Units & Frames** and **Uncalibrated**, then enable the sensors you need at 100 Hz:
+Enable **Standardise Units & Frames** and **Uncalibrated Values**, then enable the sensors you need at 100 Hz:

 - **Orientation filters** need Accelerometer + Gyroscope (+ optionally Magnetometer)
 - **Step counter** needs Accelerometer